The BERA Doctoral Fellowship

 The British Educational Research Association (BERA) is a membership association committed to advancing knowledge of education by sustaining a strong and high quality educational research community.
 The BERA Early Career Researcher’s Network aims to offer support to students, postgraduate and early career researchers.

-BERA invites applications for two doctoral fellowships for students commencing their studies at a UK institution within the 2019/2020 academic year (commencing no later than June 2020).
-One fellowship may normally be awarded for an EdD pathway and one for a PhD pathway.
+In 2019 and 2020 BERA invites applications for two doctoral fellowships for students commencing their studies at a UK institution within the 2019/2020 academic year.
+In 2019 a fellowship will be awarded for a PhD pathway and in 2020 one fellowship will be awarded for an EdD pathway.
 The Fellowships will be for up to 3 years whole time equivalent (WTE) and may also be taken up on a part time basis.